Firuz Shah Tughlaq: Background

-Naila, the most beautiful daughter of Rana Mal Bhatti and mother of Firuz Shah Tughlaq.

 The Tarikh-i-Firuz Shahi is one of the main sources of information regarding the sultan's background, early life, and the origins of his parents.
-It was narrated that Ghiyath al-Din Tughluq longed for his brother, Sipahsalar Rajab, to marry the daughter of one of the Rai's of Dipalpur in Punjab and was later informed of the beauty of a Jat concubine-born daughter of Rana Mall Bhatti called Bibi Naila.
-Ghiyath al-Din Tughluq sent a proposal of marriage to the Rai, however he declined, leading the Sultan to demand the payment of revenue for a year from them and causing hardship to the people for three days.
+According to the interpretation, Ghiyath al-Din Tughluq wanted his brother, Sipahsalar Rajab, to marry one of the Rai of Dipalpur's daughters in Punjab.
+He was later informed of the daughter of Rana Mall Bhatti called Bibi Naila.
+Ghiyath al-Din Tughluq sent a proposal of marriage to the Rai, however he declined, leading the Sultan to demand the payment of a year's revenue from them and causing hardship to the people for three days.
 Bibi Naila's mother was written to have been distraught by the severity caused by Ghiyath al-Din Tughluq, and Bibi Naila accepted his proposal to alleviate the situation.
 Upon marrying Sipahsalar Rajab, her name was changed to Sultan Bibi Kadbanu.
 When Firuz Shah was seven years old, his father Sipahsalar Rajab had died and was then raised by Ghiyath al-Din Tughluq.
-The addition of 'Tughlaq' to his name has been reported to have been a modern alteration out of convenience, that Persian and contemporary sources only used the name 'Firuz Shah' when referring to him.
+The addition of 'Tughlaq' to his name has been reported to have been a modern alteration out of convenience, and that Persian and contemporary sources only used the name 'Firuz Shah' when referring to him.

 Ghiyath al-Din Tughluq mentored Firuz Shah and Muhammad bin Tughluq in the handling of affairs of the state and the duties and functions held by the royalty.
-When he was 14, Ghiyath al-Din Tughluq succeeded the throne of Delhi, and he travelled with the sultan, learning the arts of public affairs.
+When he was 14, Ghiyath al-Din Tughluq succeeded to the throne of Delhi, and Firuz travelled with the sultan, learning the arts of public affairs.
 Upon Muhammad bin Tughluq's succession to the throne, Firuz Shah, now around 16, had assumed the rank of 'deputy of the lord chamberlain' (Naib-i Amir Hajib) with the title of Naib Barbak, commanding twelve thousand horses.